ptim/gatsby-source-wordpress/README.md

 ## Fetching Data: WordPress REST API Route Selection

-By default `gatsby-source-wordpress` plugin will fetch data from all endpoints provided by introspection `/wp-json` response.
+By default `@ptim/gatsby-source-wordpress` plugin will fetch data from all endpoints provided by introspection `/wp-json` response.
 To customize the routes fetched, two configuration options are available: `includeRoutes` for whitelisting and `excludeRoutes` for blacklisting.
 Both options expect an array of glob patterns.
 Glob matching is done by [minimatch](https://github.com/isaacs/minimatch).
 To test your glob patterns, [use this tool](http://pthrasher.github.io/minimatch-test/).
 You can inspect discovered routes by using `verboseOutput: true` configuration option.

 If an endpoint is whitelisted and not blacklisted, it will be fetched.
 Otherwise, it will be ignored.